meganz/mpenc_doc/source/protocol.rst

 lie within these constraints.
 However, we don't offer protection for this; we believe that there is no benefit for an attacker to make such lies, and that the cost of any solution would not be worth the minor extra protection.

+References must also have the property that the same reference to a packet is interpreted (decrypted and verified into content, parents and membership) by all of its members identically.
+Our simple hash-based definition, together with using a shared group encryption key, guarantees this for our case.

 For a more detailed exploration, including tradeoffs of the "defer processing" approach to strong ordering, and ways to calculate references to have better